emgrasmeder/about/cv.md

 - Heavy emphasis on core functionalities as well as development of contract tests, integration tests, functional tests, and maintenance of the CI/CD pipelines and the 3 deployment environments.
 - Served as security champion for the account for 2 years, inlcuding overseeing a transition to GDPR compliance as the new laws came out.
 ###### Core technologies involved: Clojure, Javascript, React + Redux, Openshift, PostgreSQL

-### Data Scientist, ThoughtWorks Data Tech Lab
-The objective of the project was to get a better understanding of the differences between software development and data science projects regarding ThoughtWorks' core practices.
-The task was to forecast demand for two weeks for about 4,000 items in 50 stores of an Ecuadorian grocery chain, using 4.5 years of historical data. - We applied the following machine learning models and evaluated them:
-  - Moving averages as our baseline model, Tree-based models (random forest), Time Series Forecasting with "Prophet", Gradient Boosting Machines, Recurrent Neural Networks (LSTM Network), Ensemble Approach of different models.
-- Published a tutorial on Github which enables developers to kick start the data science and data engineering work on a project.
-- This work has been used as the basis for internal recruitment, hackathons, trainings, and conference talks
-###### Core technologies involved: Python, Jupyter Notebook, Keras (based on Tensorflow), Spark, AWS

 ### Tech Stuff I'm Proficient in
 - Clojure